jlewi/foyle/tech_notes/tn005_continuous_log_processing.md

   from a single process [jlewi/foyle#126](https://github.com/jlewi/foyle/issues/126)

 We'd like to fix this so that logs are continuously processed and learned from as a background process in the Foyle application.
+This technote focuses on the first piece which is continuous log processing.

 ## Background